Dorsa-zare/CART315/Process Journal/README.md

 Luca: Worked on coding and prototyping the X-ray screen scene, allowing players to press a button when selecting a suspicious item.

+This stage focused on refining the TSA role and testing how players interact with luggage.
+We wanted to see if the scanning system felt intuitive and if the decision-making process created a strong dilemma.

+**Goals & Questions & Type of prototype**

+Our prototype was mostly implementation-based, with some focus on look and feel.
+We wanted to figure out "How intuitive is the scanning and flagging system?"
+We worked with low- to mid-fidelity assets—simple visuals, a functional but basic X-ray system, and early planning for passenger interactions.

+We learned that the scanning mechanic works but needs better feedback when selecting items.
+The decision phase is key to the game’s tension, so we’ll add more varied passenger reactions.

 **Next Steps for Next Week**

 Combine our work into a playable prototype.